-On his return to UK he joined Royal Flying Corps and was proficient pilot.
+On his return to UK he joined the Royal Flying Corps and was designated a proficient pilot.
 His skill in handling various types of aircraft won recognition from the Air Ministry and he was put in charge of instructors at a home station for the rest of the war.

 In 1920 he received his B.Sc.(Eng) and rejoined his fathers business, Sands and Walker, consulting and civil engineers and on the death of his father he became head of the firm.
 He married Doris Irene Whiteway in 1922 and they had a daughter Mary E W born 1926.
 By 1923 the family had moved to Radcliffe on Trent.

 He received a Royal Aero Club Aviators Certificate in January 1928 and trained young pilots in a de Havilland Moth at Tollerton.
 A keen cricketer, he was Secretary of Radcliffe on Trent cricket club from 1923 to 1929 and in 1934 he was Captain of Radcliffe Golf Club, his father had been captain in 1932.

 In 1934 he joined the Territorial Army with the rank of major, Deputy Assistant Director of Ordnance Services, and formed a company of Royal Army Ordnance Corps in Nottingham.
 At the outbreak of WW2 he was promoted to the rank of Lieutenant Colonel in Royal Army Ordnance Corps, Service no 44656.

 Squadron Leader Herbert Baker and Lt Col Cyril Harry Sands died in a road traffic accident on the Clifton/Gotham road while on active service on 15th April 1942 and Cyril Harry Sands was buried in Radcliffe cemetery with full military honours.